PhenoAppsArchive/JavaLibraryBuilder/README.md

 Java Library Builder is a minimal Android Phone and Tablet app.
 It is the scaffolding used to build and test a [Java Library](https://developer.android.com/studio/projects/android-library.html) called Java Library.

+Java Library provides a utility class and a change log class.

 ### Developer
 Peter J. Rosario - [peterrosario@ksu.edu](mailto:peterrosario@ksu.edu)